 Be a leader who inspires

 Being a leader could be a challenge and the truth is, not everybody is naturally cut out for the job.
 Some people are natural at it.
 They have a talent to inspire others simply by being as they are.
-These are the people that everybody follows, even if they are not formal leaders, because people feel optimistic, confident and able around them.
+These are the people that everybody follows, even if they are not formal leaders because people feel optimistic, confident, and able around them.
 These are the people that make you feel you can do just about anything and everything.
 They make you believe in yourself.
-Natural leaders are probably the best leaders out there because it is effortless to them.
+Natural leaders are probably the best leaders out there because it is effortless for them.

-While it is a great gift being a leader, especially if you are a business owner, not everybody is born this way.
-I do believe, in spite of this, that this is something that one can learn by getting into certain habits and practicing behaviors that great leaders demonstrate.
+While it is a great gift to be a leader, especially if you are a business owner, not everybody is born this way.
+I do believe, despite this, that this is something that one can learn by getting into certain habits and practicing behaviors that great leaders demonstrate.
 It mightn’t feel as natural as it is for a born leader, but I know anyone can become an excellent leader if they behave a certain way and acquire the right skills.

 First of all, I think it is important to comprehend what being a leader essentially means.
 Being a leader is about two things mainly: a vision (an idea, a goal that people follow which gives them a feeling of sense) and admiration (a leader is somebody who people look up to and want to be like).
 So your efforts should be put towards building a reputation for somebody who, through their work, gives meaning but also inspires people to dream and empowers them to go after their dreams.